Skip to Content

 Rosetta’s Kitchen is one of the best vegan and vegetarian places for brunch in Asheville.
 This is vegan soul food, after all.

-Even if you aren’t vegan, Rosetta’s Kitchen serves up mouthwatering dishes and specializes in Kombucha.
+Even if you aren’t vegan, Rosetta’s Kitchen serves up mouthwatering dishes and specializes in Kombucha with their Buchi Bar.

 We crave Rosetta’s chips with vegan queso and mashed potatoes with gravy.
 Think vegan kimchi and peanut butter tofu.
 Some of their dishes are spicier than others.

-Rosetta’s isn’t just an Asheville brunch place, though; find anything from small plates to vegan entrees and sandwiches.
+Rosetta’s isn’t just a Downtown Asheville brunch place, though; find anything from small plates to vegan entrees and sandwiches.

 The vegan grilled cheese, “Reuben,” and veggie burger are stellar, not to mention those buffalo cauliflower wings.